 Content underpins every marketing activity.

-But creating content is where people often fall down.
-They try to share fresh ideas for each platform, which means they spend the best part of the month in creation mode.
+But creating content is often where people fall down.
+They try to share fresh ideas for each platform, which means they spend the best part of the month stressed out in creation mode.

 That’s content sorted for: